-World Book Day is nearly upon us again (it's Thursday 1st March 2018, although our school celebrates on the Friday each year for some reason).
+World Book Day is nearly upon us again (it's Thursday 7th March 2019, although our school always celebrates on the Friday each year for some reason).
 If you're one of those fabulously creative people who relish the challenge of dressing your child up as a literary character, then read no more.
 However, if like me you would rather be out riding your bike than creating costumes, here's my secret to making the easiest world book day costume ever.

 Next you need to persuade them that wearing their cycling kit to school is the best thing ever!